 Needless to say, all will soon become clear, as 2022 promises the release of Doctor Strange: Multiverse of Madness, Thor: Love and Thunder and Black Panther: Wakanda Forever, as well as many more shows and a sequel to the animated movie Spiderman: Into the Spider-Verse.
 These films are sure to be massive, and we can’t wait to see what the MCU has in store for us.

-In article images courtesy of via Instagram.
-No changes made to these images.
+In-article image 1 courtesy of @marvelstudios via @instagram.com.
+No changes were made to this image.

 For more content including uni news, reviews, entertainment, lifestyle, features and so much more, follow us on Twitter and Instagram, and like our Facebook page for more articles and information on how to get involved.